turbo-sim/turboflow/docs/source/installation.rst

    - If installed packages do not appear, `install conda <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.

-2. Open a terminal or command prompt and create a new virtual environment named ``turboflow_env`` with Python 3.11:
+2. Open a terminal or command prompt and create a new virtual environment named ``turboflow_env``:

    .. code-block:: bash